Nidal Hasan: Verdict and sentencing

 [Hasan] can never be a martyr because he has nothing to give ...
 Do not be misled; do not be confused; do not be fooled.
 He is not giving his life.
 We are taking his life.
 This is not his gift to God, it's his debt to society.
 He will not now and will not ever be a martyr.

 The jurors re-convened to decide sentencing.
 On August 28, 2013, the jurors recommended Hasan be sentenced to death.
 The panel also recommended Hasan forfeit his military pay and be dismissed from the Army, a separation for officers carrying the same consequences as a dishonorable discharge.
-Due to mandatory appeals and the military's historical reluctance to execute convicts, any execution is years away.
+Due to mandatory appeals and the military's historical reluctance to execute convicts, USA Today noted in 2019 that an execution would still be years away.

 Reaction

 Praise from Islamic extremists

 Some Muslims claimed the events in Islamist terms for political purposes.
 After the Fort Hood attacks, Anwar al-Awlaki praised Hasan's actions:

 Al-Awlaki posted this as part of a lengthy Internet message.